PM-26/PM-26/README.md

 - 👋 Hi, I’m @PM-26
 - 👀 I’m interested in Web Dev💕.
 - 🌱 I’m currently learning 🙌😂
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing😂🤣
 - 📫 How to reach me?
 You can't.🤣

 <!---